yautay/PoznanskaInicjatywaStrategiczna/backend/README.md

 ```alembic upgrade head``` or refer to revision id. ```alembic upgrade ae12er34```
 to downgrade migration:
 ```alembic upgrade base``` downgrades to <span style="color:red">*nothing*</span> or refer to revision id. ```alembic upgrade ae12er34```

+**Autogenerate will detect:**

+* <span style="color:green">Table additions, removals</span>.
+* <span style="color:green">Column additions, removals</span>.
+* Change of nullable status on columns.
+* Basic changes in <span style="color:green">indexes</span> and explicitly-named unique constraints
+* Basic changes in <span style="color:green">foreign key constraints</span>

+**Autogenerate can not detect:**

+* Changes of <span style="color:pink">table name</span>.
+These will come out as an add/drop of two different tables, and should be hand-edited into a name change instead.
+* Changes of <span style="color:pink">column name</span>.
+Like table name changes, these are detected as a column add/drop pair, which is not at all the same as a name change.

 ## Changelog